magento/merchdocs/src/sales-channels/asc/about-amazon-sales-channel.md

 - Support and process orders in Amazon and Magento

-- Import your Amazon orders into Magento
+- Import your Amazon orders into Magento or leave them in Amazon

 - Define which of your Magento website stores to associate with your Amazon orders for importing and managing orders

-- Review, cancel, and ship orders from Magento and/or Amazon depending on the selected fulfillment
+- Review, cancel, and ship orders from Magento and/or Amazon depending on your fulfillment setup

 - Map your Amazon order status to custom status within Magento (optional)

-- Review and manage order errors, resolving issues and connecting with customers
+- Review and manage order errors to resolve issues and connect with customers

 - Send order tracking data to your Amazon Seller Central account